 But what happens if you don’t apply those guardrails?
 And what happens if you specifically train an LLM to generate offensive code, say, to make it easier to craft attacks?
 (Certainly people/countries will do this, if only for clandestine reasons.)

 Or what if you want to use an LLM to understand what security problems exist in your infrastructure?
-Most LLMs will refuse to help you understand the security issues in your own infrastructure.
+You may not be able to because most LLMs will refuse to help you understand security issues, even in your own infrastructure.

 Enter WhiteRabbitNeo